emmajanedrews/base-template/_posts/2017-11-20-meet-kaitlyn-norton-listing-specialist.md

 What makes her and her team unique are the drive they have to do the job every day regardless of the rejection and having the mindset to run everything like a business.

-“Sometimes, people don’t see that when they get into real estate—you are running a business, and you have to have that same mentality.”
+“Sometimes, people don’t see that when they get into real estate," says Kaitlyn.
+"You are running a business, and you have to have that same mentality.”

-If you have any questions or would like more information, feel free to reach out to me.
-I look forward to hearing from you.
+Thanks to Kaitlyn for taking the time to answer some questions for us.
+If you have any real estate questions or would like more information, feel free to reach out to us.
+We look forward to hearing from you.